Lezate Football

 Reviewing world sports newspapers, broadcasting press conferences of coaches and players, communicating with the fan clubs of European clubs operating in the country, communicating with foreign experts and players, conveys a familiar name, extraordinary feeling and mood to the viewers of Lezate Football program.
 In a poll conducted by IRIB in August 2019, Lezate Football became the second most watched program on IRIB Varzesh with 12.5% of viewers.
 Considering that the sample population of this poll is large and it has been held in 33 cities, it can be said that out of the 80 million population of Iran, 10 million people watched Lezate Football.
-The second season of this program went on the air on 2 November 2019.

 Background

-Lezate Football program went on the air on 22 December 2018 and has been broadcast in 4 seasons so far.
+Lezate Football program went on the air on 22 December 2018 and has been broadcast in 6 seasons so far.

 Attributes

 Broadcast

 Lezate Football broadcast on IRIB Varzesh every day, 1 hour to 30 minutes before the start of football matches until late at night.